ProGamerGov/dream-creator/README.md

 * `-image_size`: A comma separated list of `<height>,<width>` to use for the output image.
 Default is set to `224,224`.
 * `-jitter`: The amount of image jitter to use for preprocessing.
 Default is `32`.
 * `-fft_decorrelation`: Whether or not to use FFT spatial decorrelation.
 If enabled, a lower learning rate should be used.
+* `-color_decorrelation`: Whether or not to use color decorrelation.
+Optionally provide a comma separated list of values for the color correlation matrix.
+* `-random_scale`: Whether or not to use random scaling.
+Optionally provide a comma separated list of values for scales to be selected from.

 **Processing options:**
 * `-batch_size`: How many channel visualization images to create in each batch.
 Default is `10`.